A Fabulous Multimedia Project for the End of the Year

-Editor's Note: Get ready to fall in love with 6th-grade teacher Amy Sylvester's creative multimedia project.
+Editor's Note: Amy Sylvester's creative multimedia project is just the thing for those final weeks of the school year.
 After reading, discussing, and analyzing a Scope play, Amy's students turn it into a gorgeous digital flipbook by recording a reading of the play and illustrating it themselves.
 This fun and collaborative project can be done whether or not you're a 1:1 classroom.
 It calls for just a few devices and some basic software.
 Amy and her fellow teacher Matt Mankiewicz collaborated on this project.

 I do this project at least three times a year with Scope plays—which are always a big hit in my classroom.
 I love this project because it builds students' reading confidence and lets them stretch their creative muscles.
 It's also great fun!
 For the example project described below, I used the The Tell-Tale Heart (based on the classic Poe story) from the September issue of the magazine.